FAQ: What do I need to know about HTTPS Only and ArcGIS?

-- Currently, ArcGIS Online supports configuring HTTP or HTTPS.
-With the update planned for December 8, 2020, the “HTTPS Only” default will be enforced, and customers will no longer have the option of turning it off.
-However, for ArcGIS Enterprise the customer has full control of the HTTPS/HSTS enforcement for their configuration.
+- Formerly, ArcGIS Online supported configuring HTTP or HTTPS.
+With the update of December 8, 2020, the “HTTPS Only” default has been enforced, and customers can no longer have the option of turning it off.
+However, for ArcGIS Enterprise, the customer has full control of the HTTPS/HSTS enforcement for their configuration.

 Am I affected by the switch to HTTPS Only?

-You will be affected when ArcGIS Online is switched to HTTPS Only if any of the following scenarios or workflows is true to your operations:
+You will be affected when ArcGIS Online was switched to HTTPS Only if any of the following scenarios or workflows is true to your operations:

 - Customers with map documents or packages (. mxd or.
 Aprx) that contain layers from ArcGIS Online that were added using plaintext (HTTP), will need to update the references to the layers.

 - Customers with Python scripts for administration or backup of data in ArcGIS Online using HTTP URL references will no longer work.
 The scripts must be updated to use HTTPS URLs.

-- Any items added to ArcGIS Online from links external to the ArcGIS platform with HTTP only URLs will be inaccessible via a browser due to mixed-content conflicts.
+- Any items added to ArcGIS Online from links external to ArcGIS with HTTP only URLs will be inaccessible via a browser due to mixed-content conflicts.
 This includes: